"Hong Kong’s Vehicles of Democracy:

 Reimagining Mong Kok as an Ecocity"

-To be published in “Green Communication and China: On Crisis, Care, and Global Futures,” Jingfang Liu & Phaedra C. Pezzullo (eds.).
-(2020), Michigan State University Press.
+Chapter published in “Green Communication and China: On Crisis, Care, and Global Futures,” edited by Jingfang Liu & Phaedra C. Pezzullo.
+East Lansing: Michigan State University Press, 2020, 179-210.

 “Convergence and Fragmentation in the Umbrella Revolution:

 A Rhetorical Analysis of the Mainlandization of Hong Kong”